Our research

 Funder: Formas

-Our research groups conduct socially relevant studies on the consequences of human activity on Earth and projects focusing on solutions for the sustainable development of our planet.
+Our research groups conduct studies on the consequences of human activity on Earth.
+Many of our research projects focus on solutions for the sustainable development of our planet.

 Regional Climate Group (RCG)